Last updated on March 8, 2023

 #2.
 Koma, Cosmos Serpent

 In second place is a commander that I’ve found to be particularly underrated, Koma, Cosmos Serpent.
-Koma has an exceptional ability to lock opponents out with its second ability, which can shut down permanents in addition to protecting itself.
+Koma has an exceptional ability to lock opponents out with its activated ability, which can shut down permanents in addition to protecting itself.

 Cosmos Serpent doesn’t have any major theme or strategy that dominates most of its decks.
 A generic Simic big-mana strategy works great since it has token and big-creature subthemes worked in.
 These work great with Koma and are super fun to play.